 Q:What keeps you going or what advice would you give to others to keep them going?

 Jessica Miller-Merrell: Remember that feeling that you have when you have a great day helping somebody find a job they love.
 Those are the sorts of moments that I try to Remember.

 Recruiters are hidden heroes of the business.
 Because they are finding the talent, bringing them in the door and then those hiring managers mould them into the person that you saw, that they had the potential to be.
 So remember.
 Everybody has to think a couple of those success stories where you know that person you brought in that nobody thought was going to work is now the VP of a division.
 Or would transfer to a new location and they are just killing it.
 Those are the stories that I think about when I am having a bad day.

 “Recruiters are hidden heroes of the business because they are finding the talent”

-Matt: Yes, I think that is very good advice, as you say, hidden heroes as recruiters are often doing the thankless task of being a recruiter but really your ability to impact an entire organisation through finding rock star staff is really important to recognise.
+Matt: Yes, I think that is very good advice, as you say, hidden heroes as recruiters are often doing the thankless task of being a recruiter.
+But really your ability to impact an entire organization through finding rock star staff is really important to recognise.

-Job boards?
-What’s your opinion on job boards?
+Q: What’s your opinion on job boards?
 Do they provide a good ROI are they a necessary evil, what’s your general thought?

 Matt: Sounds awesome.
 Okay, I definitely have to check that out.
-We were referring to this earlier, I think it’s important that we all have our own opinion and voice and that we are confident and prepared enough to share that.
+We were referring to this earlier.
+I think it’s important that we all have our own opinion and voice and that we are confident and prepared enough to share that.